 The Human Givens Journal

-Published biannually, Human Givens continually explores the significance of new knowledge about human psychology, biology and behaviour wherever it has an impact on people’s lives — for instance, in the areas of health, welfare, education, work, family life, communication, business and the law — and looks in detail at how people are using this knowledge to improve the effectiveness of their work, whatever their field of expertise.
+Published biannually in print and digital format, the HG Journal as it’s often called, continually explores the significance of new knowledge about human psychology, biology and behaviour wherever it has an impact on people’s lives — for instance, in the areas of health, welfare, education, work, family life, communication, business and the law — and looks in detail at how people are using this knowledge to improve the effectiveness of their work, whatever their field of expertise.

 Written in clear, non-jargonistic language, it provides a convenient easy way to keep up to date with the latest thinking and advances, and how this knowledge is being implemented across a wide range of areas.